TonyBoy56/Friday_Project/readme.md

 ## Setup/Installation Requirements

 * _Install Git Bash_
-* git init from desktop
+* _git init from desktop_
-* git clone this repo https://github.com/assassin56/Friday_Project.git
+* _git clone this repo from desktop https://github.com/assassin56/Friday_Project.git_
+* _open index.html in browser, or drag/drop index.html in browser._

 _{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this app depends on?}_